Message from our Principal

 The canteen has implemented the 'Fresh Taste NSW Healthy School Canteen Strategies Policy' that the Archdiocese of Canberra Goulburn has adopted.

-The canteen is open Monday to Friday except for Tuesday.
+The canteen is open Wednesday to Friday.
 Children can purchase a variety of healthy and tasty snacks at recess and lunch.

 Homework is a method of communication between home and school.
 It enables you to become aware of the learning process and to monitor your child's progress.